SeveredDime/Home-Assistant/README.md

 ## Wish List:
 * Door sensors – kids rooms
 * Automate garage door
-* Add Caseta Hub for basement light switches
+* Fine a solution to control basement fluorescent tubes with no neutrals

 ## To Do: